From prison to preacher

 Now Samuel experienced a tremendous hunger for God.
 He couldn’t get enough of the Word.
 He and other inmates started daily Bible study and prayer groups.
 At first, the only prayer he knew was the “Lord’s Prayer”, which he prayed unceasingly, until a visiting minister taught him that he could speak to the Lord with his own words, too.
 Sam longed for more.
 He read and watched any spiritual teaching material he could get his hands on.

-God saw the cry of his heart, and brought along a man called Marco Swartz, who had worked for Christ for all Nations some years before.
+God saw the cry of his heart, and brought along a man, who had worked for Christ for all Nations some years before.
 Now he had a prison ministry, where he distributed VHS cassettes of Reinhard Bonnke’s sermons.
 He also wrote down the sermon content and made copies, so that those who couldn’t watch could read instead.
 Sam couldn’t get enough.

 A prison revival

 One morning, after Samuel had learned about the baptism in the Holy Spirit, he and other Christian inmates prayed together – and the Holy Spirit fell.
 Sam found himself praying in tongues, filled with the Spirit.
-Then one day, Marco brought another stack of CfaN video tapes.
+Then one day, the man who had worked for Christ for all Nations some years before, brought another stack of CfaN video tapes.
 In that pile was one really old tape that Sam says he can never forget.
 It was a recording of a session that Reinhard Bonnke preached, from one of the first Fire Conferences, held in Frankfurt in 1987.
 The title was, “The Anointing of God on the Battlefield”.

 In Sam’s words:“As I was watching, I felt something get fired up inside me.
 Suddenly, I knew my calling.
 I knew that God was calling me to be an evangelist.
 I said, ‘God, if that is how you can use people, then use me!’”